hamzeiehsan/Questions-To-GeoSPARQL/README.md

-# Translating Place-Related Questions to GeoSPARQL Queries
+# Translating Place-Related Questions to GeoSPARQL Queries (TheWebConf 2022)

 ## Abstract
 Many place-related questions can only be answered by complex spatial reasoning, a task poorly supported by factoid question retrieval.
 Such reasoning using combinations of spatial and non-spatial criteria pertinent to place-related questions is increasingly possible on linked data knowledge bases.
 Yet, to enable question answering based on linked knowledge bases, natural language questions must first be re-formulated as formal queries.
 Here, we first present an enhanced version of YAGO2geo, the geospatially-enabled variant of the YAGO2 knowledge base, by linking and adding more than one million places from OpenStreetMap data to YAGO2.
 We then propose a novel approach to translate the place-related questions into logical representations, theoretically grounded in the _core concepts of spatial information_.
 Next, we use a dynamic template-based approach to generate fully executable GeoSPARQL queries from the logical representations.
 We test our approach using the Geospatial Gold Standard dataset and report substantial improvements over existing methods.